 These innovative systems provide real-time data collection to:

-Analyzing voltage, temperature, and current, the BMS provides a constant feedback loop to help drivers maintain safety while maximizing the driving range on a battery’s charge.
-The BMS uses this information to help prolong the battery’s life by stopping the charge function when it’s full and shutting down operations when it is overheating.
+The BMS provides a constant feedback loop by analyzing voltage, temperature, and current.
+This helps drivers maintain safety while maximizing the driving range on a battery’s charge.
+The system uses this information to prolong battery life by stopping the charge function when full and shutting down operations when overheating.

 Battery management systems must be designed to incorporate the appropriate levels of: